8 Digital Tools You’ll Want to Use to Engage Students

 If you teach online, or even if you don’t, OBS Studio is really cool.
 It’s 100% free, and you can use it to record or stream video from your computer.
 You can even use it in conjunction with Zoom or Teams to add effects to your camera, like clipart and text.
 You can also adjust your lighting, color, etc.

-OBS Studio allows you to create scenes in advance to flip through during and online class or video you’re recording, so all the virtual props you need are ready to go.
+OBS Studio allows you to create scenes in advance to flip through during an online class or video you’re recording, so all the virtual props you need are ready to go.
 Use them for positive reinforcement or demonstration during a live lesson, or use them to add some humor and fun to a live lesson or recording.

 4. Canva (Free & Paid)